glennmckechnie/weewx-pmon-/readme.txt

-pmon+ - Process Monitor
+pmon - Process Monitor
 Copyright 2014 Matthew Wall
+Source at doc/weewx/examples/pmon
+#
+pmon+ - Process Monitor+
-Modified 2018 by Glenn McKechnie at https://github.com/glennmckechnie/weewx-pmonplus
+Modified 2018 by Glenn McKechnie to become
+Database changes require the renaming to prevent clashes. https://github.com/glennmckechnie/weewx-pmonplus
+#

-Introduction for pmon
+Introduction for pmon (from the original notes)
 This example illustrates how to implement a service and package it so that it can be installed by the extension installer.
 The pmon service collects memory usage information about a single process then saves it in its own database.